Biden Visit: Here's Last Time Sitting President Stopped By Same Village In Hudson Valley

 - Tarrytown on North Broadway between Neperan and Mildy Streets.

+The motorcade ended at the Rockefeller family's Kykuit estate in Sleepy Hollow, where an event with guests was held.

-Biden's visit to the area on Thursday is expected to impact traffic during rush hour.
+Biden's visit on Thursday is expected to impact traffic during rush hour.

 Motorists are advised to avoid traveling in the area beginning at 2 p.m. and continuing through rush hour, Siegel said.